yahavx/mindreader/mindreader/parsers/README.md

 #### Adding a new parser
 In order to add a new parser, create a `<parser_name>.py` inside this `parsers` sub-package.
 Inside, add the parser as a function, which is named `parse_<parser_name>`.
-It should receive a raw snapshot (in JSON format), and return the parsed data, in JSON format.
+It should receive a [snapshot](../objects/snapshot.py), and return the parsed data, in JSON format.
 Finally, add to the function an attribute, named `field`, which is the name of the parser (a string).

 You can also add a parser as an instance of a class (instead of a function), which